ariasdiniz/macaw_framework/README.md

 Rate Limit window should also be specified in seconds.
 Rate limit will be activated only if the `rate_limiting` config exists inside `application.json`.

+If the SSL configuration is provided in the `application.json` file with valid certificate and key files, the TCP server will be wrapped with HTTPS security using the provided certificate.

 Example of usage: